Veterinary medicines

 The Danish Medicines Agency is responsible for the review of:

-- Marketing authorisations: Before a new veterinary medicine can be marketed, it must go through an authorisation procedure, which includes an assessment of quality, safety, efficacy and environmental impact. à Link to licensing of medicines
+- Marketing authorisations: Before a new veterinary medicine can be marketed, it must go through an authorisation procedure, which includes an assessment of quality, safety, efficacy and environmental impact.
+Licensing of medicines